 Submit your pages to the search engines.
 Make sure that the search engines

 (Google, Yahoo, Bing) know about your web pages.
 These are some of the URLs where

 Google: http://www.google.com/addurl/When search engines crawl your web site looking for new web pages, they look for a file in the home directory called "sitemap.xml".
 You should make sure that all the pages of your site are listed in the file, and that the file is kept updated as you add pages.
 Google has a special section to help web masters optimize their sites.

 Bing (MSN): http://www.bing.com/docs/submit.aspx

 Monetize your web pages.
 When you put Google ads in your web pages, Google makes money when someone clicks on an ad.
 Google shares some of the revenue by paying the web site owner for each legitimate click.
 It is in Google's interest to show pages that have their ads.
 However, since most web sites have Google ads, Google basically makes money no matter what page they show, so they show only the best web pages.
 To find out about the Google advertising program, just do a search on "Google Adsense".
 People get banned for clicking on their own ads, so never do it.
-In addition to Google, your web site can integrate advertisements from Amazon.com, such as the one to the left, that pay commissions based on sales.
+In addition to Google, your web site can integrate advertisements from Amazon.com that pay commissions based on sales.
 You have to register with the advertisers and provide the information needed for tax purposes in order to participate in any revenue-producing programs.